Tartsi/messaging-app/documentation/security.md

 - Solution: Use a strong, random generated value as your key for your application.
 Also store it in an environment-variable that is not tracked by any systems, so that it cannot be accessed by any unwanted personnel.

-- ~~Issue Cross-site Request Forgery: No CSRF protection used in forms.
-There is also no CSRF-token initialization for the session during login.~~
+- Issue Cross-site Request Forgery: No CSRF protection used in forms.
+There is also no CSRF-token initialization for the session during login.

-- ~~Solution: Use the frameworks provided CSRF-protection across all forms.
-Authenticate the users session during login with a proper CSRF-token.~~
+- Solution: Use the frameworks provided CSRF-protection across all forms.
+Authenticate the users session during login with a proper CSRF-token.
+Authenticate the users session during requests, as demonstrated in the send_messages-function.

-- Flaw disapproved during evaluation
+- ~~Flaw disapproved during evaluation~~ - Fixed as of 13.05.2024

 - ~~Issue A03:2021-Injection: Input checks for registration form are not secure enough and only exists client-side; Input check for message content when sending messages is not secure enough and only exists client-side.~~